Italian Mortgage Advisor

 The Impatriati regime offers a 50% income tax exemption for workers relocating to Italy (60% with minor children), valid for 5 years with no extension.
 To benefit, you must establish fiscal residency — which requires a registered home address in Italy.
 If you're buying property as part of your relocation, timing is critical: the Italian mortgage process takes 60–90 days, so start early.

 Yes — French is my second mother tongue.
-I lived in Paris for five years before moving to Milan, and I work with francophone clients entirely in French, from first call to final signature.
+I lived in Paris for five years before moving to Milan, and work with francophone clients entirely in French, from first call to final signature.

 Yes.
-I assist clients buying anywhere in Italy — Milan is my base, but I regularly work with clients buying primary residences on Lake Como, in Liguria, Versilia, and other premium locations.
+I assist clients buying anywhere in Italy — Milan is my base, but I regularly work with clients buying on Lake Como, in Liguria, Versilia, and other premium locations.
 The mortgage process is the same; I coordinate remotely for properties outside Milan.

 Non-residents can typically borrow up to 60% of the property value (loan-to-value).
 Residents can access up to 80% LTV.
 Income multiples and affordability assessments follow Italian banking criteria, applied to your specific income structure — which varies by bank.
 I help you identify the right bank for your income profile.